ds2010/Covid-19/README.md

-# Covid-19
-Production function of death: Performance assessment of English NHS hospitals
+# Production function of death

 ## Variables